Identify Upper Gastrointestinal Problems with Upper Endoscopy

 How Should I Prepare for the Procedure?

-An empty stomach allows for the best and safest examination, so you should have nothing to eat or drink, including water, for approximately six hours before the examination.
+An empty stomach allows for the best and safest examination, so you should have nothing to eat the on the day of the procedure and nothing to drink, including water, for approximately six hours before the examination.
 We will tell you when to start fasting.

 Tell us in advance about any medications you take, especially blood thinners; you might need to adjust your usual dose, or temporarily discontinue them, for the examination.
 Discuss any allergies to medications as well as medical conditions, such as heart or lung disease with us.